AlexStory/renelle_docs/docs/gettingStarted.md

 To run more than a single file you can use the cli tool to init a project, and call `rnl run` in the project to run it.
 Renelle expects all of your source code to be in the `src` directory, and that `src/main.rnl` is the entry point of your code.
 Specifically its `main` function.

-You can create a new project with `rnl new project_name`
+You can create a new project with `rnl new project_name`.
+Module names are in UpperCamelCase, while file, and function names should be in snake_case.

 Module naming should follow the filesystem. with the exception, that the main file will just be named after your app.